sailorfeng/SyncTailscaleCloudflareDNS/README.md

 **Available Options:**

 *   `--config FILE_PATH`: Path to the configuration file (default: `config.json`).
-*   `--watch`: Run in watch mode, synchronizing periodically based on `interval_seconds` in the config.
 *   `--dry-run`: Perform a dry run.
 Simulates operations without making any changes to Cloudflare.
 Useful for testing.
 *   `--list-devices`: List current Tailscale devices and their details, then exit.
 *   `--cleanup-records`: Remove all DNS 'A' records managed by this tool (matching `*.subdomain_prefix.domain`) from Cloudflare, then exit.
 Use with `--dry-run` to see what would be deleted.